-This is a hard one (and a fact-pattern from an actual case).
+Answer: This is a hard one (and a fact-pattern from an actual case).
 The child is eligible for compensatory services in the future.
 That’s easy.
-However, that doesn’t do much to help with the opportunities the student is missing right now.
+However, that does not do much to help with the opportunities the student is missing right now.
 To force a special exception for in-person schooling, you would likely have to retain an attorney and file a Due Process Hearing Request.
-Even then, I don’t know that it is a very strong case, as the school has a legitimate obligation to protect the health and safety of students and staff.
+Even then, I do not know that it is a very strong case, as the school has a legitimate obligation to protect the health and safety of students and staff.

 This is the time of the year when we count our blessings and meditate on all the opportunities, events, relationships and people that we appreciate.
 COVID-19 has made the last eight months particularly difficult for SCLS to effectively offer legal representation, advocacy and legal education to low-income South Carolinians at a time when it was most needed.
 You, the agencies, faith-based organizations, social services providers, non-profits, civic and social organizations, have made our job of sharing legal information, providing legal representation and advocating for our clients possible.
 We are especially grateful to those of you who, with swift and prompt action, distributed our flyers to advise and encourage citizens to seek available CARES Act monetary resources.
 We received numerous calls from deserving folks who desperately need this money to survive in these extremely difficult times.
 Truly, without your support and willingness to get this information to these people who are struggling daily, we simply could not have reached so many of them.
 Thank you for working with us.
 Thank you for caring about these people.
 Thank you for joining our endless mission to make the lives of low-income South Carolinians better in any way we can.
 This is the meaning of Thanksgiving.
 For your work and support, we give thanks.